About 1 in 10 Americans have gotten at least their first Covid-19 shot. But supply challenges remain - KION546

 About 1 in 10 Americans have gotten at least their first Covid-19 shot.
 But supply challenges remain

-About one in 10 Americans — nearly 32.9 million people — have so far received at least a first dose of the two-part Covid-19 vaccines, data from the Centers for Disease Control and Prevention shows, and about 9.8 million people have been fully vaccinated.
+About one in 10 Americans — nearly 32.9 million people — have so far received at least a first dose of the two-part Covid-19 vaccines, data from the US Centers for Disease Control and Prevention show, and about 9.8 million people have been fully vaccinated.

-And while US and state leaders are optimistic vaccinations will ramp up further in the coming months, several challenges remain, including supply shortages and equitable access — which come as public health experts say the US is in a race against time as Covid-19 variants keep spreading across the country.
+And while US and state leaders are optimistic vaccinations will ramp up further in the coming months, several challenges remain, including supply shortages and equitable access.
+Those challenges come as public health experts say the US is in a race against time as Covid-19 variants are spreading across the country.

-“We’re in a situation, and we will be for a little while, of undersupply,” said Andy Slavitt, the senior White House adviser for Covid-19 Response.
+“We’re in a situation, and we will be for a little while, of undersupply,” said Andy Slavitt, senior White House adviser for Covid-19 response.

 “I wish we had 200,000 doses a week right now.
 We could allocate all of them,” Beshear said.